-Iron supplementation may be beneficial in KTR, and iv administration may comprise a reasonable choice (5).
-However, several issues are still unresolved.
+Iron supplementation may be beneficial in KTR, and IV administration may be a reasonable choice.5 However, several issues are still unresolved.
 It remains to be definitively established how far iron depletion/administration affects long-term clinically significant outcomes.
-The role of iv iron in conjunction with ESA administration needs to be further clarified (65).
-Also, no effective treatment regimen to counteract disturbances of iron metabolism in KT has been devised.
-A proactive highdose iv iron regimen proved to be safe and superior to a low-dose iv iron administered reactively in a recent study in HD patients (66), but no such therapeutic strategy has been investigated in the setting of KT.
-Thus, prospective studies are warranted to define optimal and safe iron deficiency management strategies in KT.
+The role of IV iron in conjunction with ESA administration needs to be further clarified.65 In addition, no effective treatment regimen to counteract disturbances of iron metabolism in KT has been devised.
+A proactive high-dose IV iron regimen proved to be safe and superior to a low-dose IV iron administered reactively in a recent study in patients treated with hemodialysis (HD),66 but no such therapeutic strategy has been investigated in the setting of KT.
+Thus, prospective studies are warranted to define optimal and safe iron-deficiency management strategies in KT.